hosts1/ethz-deepl-melanoma/README.md

 # Classification of a Melanoma with Deep Learning
 ## 447-6265-00L Deep Learning: Ein probabilistischer Ansatz HS2022
-In this group work we applied different Deep Learning methods on to a public dataset containing different melanomas.
+In this group work we applied different Deep Learning methods on a public dataset containing different melanomas.
 The goal is to identify harmful melanomas, which cause cancer.

 ## Table of Contents
 * [General Info](#general-information)